coda/packs-sdk/docs/guides/blocks/cards.md

 TODO: Animated gif of mention vs card.

 Cards are an alternative, more visual display format for objects that allow the user to easily consume key information.
-Additionally URLs pasted into a document can be automatically upgraded to cards, providing an easy way for users to discover and use your Pack.
+Additionally URLs pasted into a document can be automatically shown as cards, providing an easy way for users to discover and use your Pack.

 [View Sample Code][samples]{ .md-button }